anjackson/anjackson.github.io/content/blog/2025-01-05-tightrope.md

 ## Friday (20th)
 The conference had ended, but my iPRES was not quite over.
 I had a [professional visit](https://ipres2024.pubpub.org/professional-visits) in Brussels to get to.

-Bit first, when travelling, I like to bring a few nice treats home.
+But first, when travelling, I like to bring a few nice treats home.
 Ideally, rather than going for the 'obscene Toblerone from the airport' approach, I like to go to the kind of place that the people who actually live there might go if they wanted to treat themselves.
 Like a 'gourmet market' or a fancy deli.
 The more bourgeois the better!

 On the iPRES 2024 Slack, one of the conference committee had recommended [CRU](https://visit.gent.be/en/see-do/cru-cuit) as a 'premium supermarket', which sounded like just the kind of thing I wanted.
 I went there on my way to the train station, expecting a kind of Flemish M&S. But while the range was comparatively modest, the quality was far beyond what that comparison would imply.
 I loaded up with waffles and chocolates and a sponge cake I only partially understood and headed to [the Flemish Parliament](https://ipres2024.pubpub.org/pub/lqzmea7l/release/4#brussels-vlaams-parlementflemish-parliament).